AI workspace comparison

 Why people choose Resyl

-• People-first out of the box — zero setup, no supertags to design
+• People-first out of the box — no supertags or schemas to design before it's useful

 Resyl vs Tana — FAQ